 (3) Notification of all subsequent festivals shall be by supplemental application, as approved by the state licensing authority.
+A fifty-dollar processing fee is required for each subsequent festival.

 (4) The state licensing authority may deny a festival permit or supplemental application for any of the following reasons: